R35007/Mock-Server/README.md

 // Provide config as a param.
-If not provided, It uses the default Config. const port = 3000; // Set Port to 0 to pick a random available port. default: 3000 const host = 'localhost'; // Set custom host. default: 'localhost' const config = { root: __dirname, port, host }; // Config can also be given as a path to config file const mockServer = MockServer.Create(config);
+If not provided, It uses the default Config. const port = 3000; // Set Port to 0 to pick a random available port. default: 3000 const host = "localhost"; // Set custom host. default: 'localhost' const config = { root: __dirname, port, host }; // Config can also be given as a path to config file const mockServer = MockServer.Create(config);